Huda Changes The Game

 Huda was able to create her brand when she discovered her niche!
 Before her commitment to the craft of makeup artistry, Huda thought makeup and beauty would be her hobbies.

-She obsessed with beauty and makeup hacks and do make up for her older sister and her friends.
+She obsessed with beauty and makeup hacks and did make up for her older sister and her friends.
 When you ask her to detail her favorite area of beauty, she always says brow arching.

 Huda would love to arch the eyebrows of everyone around her with her $3 Tweezers.
 She loved the way the brow shaped the face.
 And, also, how that look could change with a flick of the wrist!
 She had a specialty.